One Token to Fool LLM-as-a-Judge: Details of Experiments

-We release this dataset to support further research on improving the robustness of LLM-as-a-Judge systems, publicly available at: \url{https://huggingface.co/datasets/sarosavo/Master-RM}.

-\paragraph{Supervised fine-tuning.} Using this set, we conduct supervised fine-tuning (SFT) based on Qwen2.5-7B-Instruct to obtain our \textbf{Master-RM}, publicly available at \url{https://huggingface.co/sarosavo/Master-RM}.
+\paragraph{Supervised fine-tuning.} Using this set, we conduct supervised fine-tuning (SFT) based on (1) Qwen2.5-7B-Instruct to obtain \textbf{Master-RM-7B} and (2) Qwen2.5-32B-Instruct to obtain \textbf{Master-RM-32B}.
 Training hyperparameters are listed in Table~\ref{tab:sft-hyperparams}.
 Other hyperparameters use the default configuration in OpenRLHF~\citep{hu2024openrlhf}.

-\paragraph{Evaluation.} As shown in Table~\ref{tab:merged-five}, our \textbf{Master-RM} exhibits significantly stronger resistance to hacking compared to other LLM judges.
+\paragraph{Evaluation.} As shown in Table~\ref{tab:merged-five}, our \textbf{Master-RMs} exhibit significantly stronger resistance to hacking compared to other LLM judges.
 Importantly, none of the ``master keys'' were included in the reward model's training data, indicating that the robustness learned through our augmented SFT training generalizes beyond the specific attacks seen during training.

-To further evaluate the quality of \textbf{Master-RM} compared to other LLM judges, Table~\ref{tab:consistency} reports both the parsing success rates and consistencies with GPT-4o.
-We construct a diverse evaluation set of 2,500 $(q, a^*)$ pairs by randomly sampling (without replacement) 500 examples from each of the five benchmarks used in Table~\ref{tab:merged-five}.
-We then use Qwen2.5-7B-Instruct to generate response $r$ for each query using a standard QA-style prompt, listed in Table~\ref{tab:appendix:QA}.
-Each triplet $(q, a^*, r)$ is passed to the LLM judges, which produce binary judgments in $\{\texttt{YES}, \texttt{NO}\}$.
+To further evaluate the quality of \textbf{Master-RMs} compared to other LLM judges, Table~\ref{tab:consistency} reports both the parsing success rates and consistencies with GPT-4o and with human judgments.

-Finally, treating GPT-4o's judgments as the ``gold standard'', we compute consistency scores for all LLM judges.
-The results demonstrate that our \textbf{Master-RM}, while being highly robust to superficial attacks, also maintains performance on par with leading generative verifiers in terms of agreement with GPT-4o, showing its effectiveness as a general-domain generative reward model.
+\paragraph{Agreement with GPT-4o. } We construct a diverse evaluation set of 2,500 $(q, a^*)$ pairs by randomly sampling (without replacement) 500 examples from each of the five benchmarks used in Table~\ref{tab:merged-five}.
+We then use Qwen2.5-7B-Instruct to generate response $o$ for each query using a standard QA-style prompt, listed in Table~\ref{tab:appendix:QA}.
+Each triplet $(q, a^*, o)$ is passed to the LLM judges, which produce binary judgments in $\{\texttt{YES}, \texttt{NO}\}$.
+Finally, treating GPT-4o's judgments as the ``gold standards'', we compute consistency scores for all LLM judges.
+The results demonstrate that our \textbf{Master-RMs}, while being highly robust to superficial attacks, also maintain performance on par with leading generative verifiers in terms of agreement with GPT-4o, showing its effectiveness as a general-domain generative reward model.